Request for Applications (RFA)

 BACKGROUND

-All Children Thrive – California (ACT) is a statewide, community-driven program that helps local communities pass public policies and create systems change to reduce adverse childhood experiences (ACEs).
-The program currently works with 18 nonprofit organizations and several public officials on issues such as:
+All Children Thrive – California (ACT) is a statewide, community-driven program that helps local communities educate about the need to adopt and implement public policies and create systems change to reduce and prevent Adverse Childhood Experiences (ACEs).
+The program currently works with 18 nonprofit organizations and public officials on issues such as:

 - Promoting Healthy Child Development